Defining Moments in Film – You Remind Me of the Frame

 “We Could Have Been Friends?”: The Legacy of Bette Davis and Joan Crawford in Feud (2017)

-Feuds are never one sided or caused by one event.
-They are…
+Feuds are never one sided or provoked by just one event.
+They…

 Continue reading ““We Could Have Been Friends?”: The Legacy of Bette Davis and Joan Crawford in Feud (2017)”…